IgniteUI/help-topics/topics/04_Data-Sources/OLAP/02_Xmla/00_igOlapXmlaDataSource_Overview.md

 ## <a id="introduction"></a>Introduction

 The `igOlapXmlaDataSource` component handles the communication between a JavaScript client application and a Microsoft® SQL Server Analysis Services (SSAS) server configured with the `msmdpump.dll` HTTP data provider.
 It exposes a user-friendly way for obtaining data from Microsoft SQL Server Analysis Services (MS SASS) – you do not have to possess any particular knowledge of Multidimensional Expressions (MDX) or XML for Analysis (XMLA) in order to get the data from an SSAS server.
 The `igOlapXmlaDataSource` generates the necessary MDX queries based on the commands it is given.
-The `igOlapXmlaDataSource` is usually used with one or more of the Ignite UI widgets capable of visualizing and interacting with OLAP data, e.g. `igPivotView`™ or `igPivotGrid`™.
+The `igOlapXmlaDataSource` is usually used with one or more of the %%ProductName%% widgets capable of visualizing and interacting with OLAP data, e.g. `igPivotView`™ or `igPivotGrid`™.